WindhoverLabs/SLE-Provider-Simulator-/README.md

  ./bin/yamcs-start /opt/yamcs .

  2. YAMCS-SLE client

  ./bin/yamcs-start /opt/yamcs .

 This should launch YAMCS from the sitl_commander_workspace directory.

 When YAMCS is lauched, sle-client will be in READY state.
-To go to ACTIVE state navigate to "more actions" and select Start SLE.
+To go to ACTIVE state navigate to "more actions" and select "Start SLE".